 If you switch on “Force HTTPS” from the Advanced tab of the site’s Flywheel Dashboard as described above, we’ll redirect all HTTP traffic to HTTPS automatically at the server level.
 So yes, all HTTP links will still work, and you won’t have to change anything.

 Forcing HTTPS changes the protocol of the overall page load, but it can’t affect certain site files and images.
-For that, we recommend the SSL Insecure Content Fixer plugin.
-Just install and activate that, and it should force your existing assets (images and files) to load via HTTPS.
-(You can also configure the plugin to the level of strictness you prefer.)
+For that, we recommend the SSL Insecure Content Fixer plugin, which should force your existing assets (images and files) to load via HTTPS.

 If that alone doesn’t solve the issue, there are likely HTTP links which are coded into the site’s content or files that will need to be updated manually.

 You can identify specific assets which are loading insecurely using whynopadlock.com.

 Once you know which assets are not loading securely, you can either simply change all instances of “http” to “https” for your site’s local links, or better yet, change all internal links to relative instead of absolute (e.g., instead of “mysite.com/images/picture.jpg”, just use “/images/picture.jpg”).

 Note: external HTTP links to third-party services (like Facebook, Google or Twitter) cannot be secured by your site if they are not already HTTPS links, so it won’t be possible to get the green padlock on sites that rely on external, third-party HTTP links.